Director of Education:

 Our Founders (including adversaries like Thomas Jefferson and John Adams) agreed that the primary purpose of education is not economic or even academic, but political—to make the new democracy work.
-I call this the Civic or Democratic Standard (which I first proposed in 1972 in my Harvard Law School thesis, and summarize in Repurposing Education, Merle McClung.
+I call this the Civic or Democratic Standard, which I first proposed in 1972 in my Harvard Law School thesis, and summarize in Repurposing Education.

-Years later I re-defined the Civic Standard: “The primary purpose of public education is to prepare students to participate effectively as citizens in our constitutional democracy.”
-The Greedheads have turned that democratic concept upside down with their business purpose of preparing students to compete effectively in the global economy.
-In a dumbed-down age when political and economic spin is shameless because effective, the Founders’ vision of the informed and active citizenry necessary to make our democracy work is especially relevant.
+My definition of The Civic Standard: “The primary purpose of public education is to prepare students to participate effectively as citizens in our constitutional democracy.”
+The Greedheads have turned the civic standard’s democratic concept upside down with their business purpose of preparing students to compete effectively in the global economy.
+One consequence of this narrow standard is renewed efforts to privatize public education via charter schools, vouchers, and for-profit education.
+See chapter four of A Rhodes Retrospective Volume 1 for details.
+In a dumbed-down age when political and economic spin is shameless because effective, the Founders’ vision of the informed and active citizenry necessary to Make Our Democracy Work is especially relevant.